 Few visitors to the Outer Banks realize that nearly 150 years ago these same islands were battlefields.
 The barrier islands of the North Carolina coast and the adjacent Pamlico and Albemarle sounds were the gateway to the rest of the state.
 Whoever could control these barrier islands and sounds could control North Carolina.
-Although not as famous as other great Civil War battles, the actions on the Outer Banks were pivotal for control of North Carolina, and even amid the hardships of the war, one island became a symbol of hope for slaves seeking a new life.
+Although not as famous as other great Civil War battles, the actions on the Outer Banks were pivotal for control of North Carolina, and even amid the hardships of the war, one island became a symbol of hope for enslaved people seeking a new life.

 The Battle of Hatteras Inlet

 In the 1860s Hatteras Inlet, between Hatteras and Ocracoke islands, was the most traveled and most vulnerable inlet on the Outer Banks.
-After North Carolina joined the Confederacy in 1861, soldiers and slaves constructed Forts Clark and Hatteras, at the southern end of Hatteras Island in an effort to control access into Pamlico Sound.
+After North Carolina joined the Confederacy in 1861, soldiers and enslaved people constructed Forts Clark and Hatteras, at the southern end of Hatteras Island in an effort to control access into Pamlico Sound.

 The taking of Hatteras Inlet was an early priority for Union forces.
 On August 28, 1861, seven Federal ships opened fire on Fort Clark.
 The great Union ships with their long guns remained far out to sea, well beyond the range of the Confederates’ feeble artillery.
 By midday the poorly equipped Confederate troops at Fort Clark abandoned their stations and fled to Fort Hatteras.
 A small contingent of Union soldiers landed and took Fort Clark.